CopenhagenToLondon/Test/Plan.md

 Societies are competitive.
 There's competition within a society, for positions. <br>
 Women go by beauty, sociability then skill.
 Men go by skill, sociability then beauty.

+The goal of each X(t)_i is to conserve as much energy as possible, the goal for each society is to conserve as much energy as possible within the society. <br>
+If one of the X(t)_i's within the society has a conservation goal, that goes against the general society conservation goal.
+The society will try to <br>
+change this.

 # Main Quest